 ***Pfffffffooom!!!!*** (That was the sound of my mind being BLOWN OPEN by that epiphany.)

 It makes total sense, though!

 There are people with oodles of cash who live parched, pinched, skimpy lives– while some wise spirits can live gloriously, gorgeously, and lushly, even on a budget.

 And weirdly enough, some of the things that make us feel most rrrrrich are surprisingly affordable.

 It’s all about figuring out what really matters to YOU.

 I love Veuve Clicquot and diamonds and ocean views, but I also have no qualms about garage sales, floor model appliances, and glass sparkly earrings from Claire’s.
 I will drive my car and my laptop into the ground.
 I still carry the handbag I bought more than a decade ago.
 In some ways I’m downright thrifty.

 But there are some small luxuries that make me feel positively rrrrrich and bring me extravagant joy, all out of proportion to how much they cost.

-Here are some little things that help me live large without breaking the bank:
+Here are some little things that help me feel rich without breaking the bank:

-Now here’s the important part.
-My delights won’t work for you.
+Now here’s the important part: What makes ME feel rich might not work for you.